lanphgphm/linked-list-visualizer/README.md

 4. Run the app

-    Open the project in your IDE.
+    - Open the project in your IDE.
 If you are using VSCode, right click on project folder and choose "Open with VSCode."
 This ensures that you enter the right environment.

       Inside VSCode, start the app by clicking the "Run" button, or open terminal and type

       `mvn exec:java`

       the app should render like a regular desktop app.

+    - If you do not have an IDE or just want to try the application ASAP, head to [target](./target/) and double-click on `linkedListVisualizer-1.0-SNAPSHOT-jar-with-dependencies.jar` and the app should run normally
+    - You can also run this command in the terminal

+      ```
+      cd linked-list-visualizer
+      java -jar .\target\linkedListVisualizer-1.0-SNAPSHOT-jar-with-dependencies.jar
+      ```

 5. Push your code to this repository